-Coinsurance is the percentage of Eligible Expenses or the Recognized Amount when applicable that you are responsible for paying.
+Coinsurance is the percentage of Eligible Expenses that you are responsible for paying.
 Coinsurance is a fixed percentage that applies to certain Covered Health Services after you meet the Annual Deductible.

 Out-of-Pocket Maximum

 The annual Out-of-Pocket Maximum is the most you pay each calendar year for Covered Health Services.
 There are separate Network and non-Network Out-of-Pocket Maximums for this Plan.
 If your eligible out-of-pocket expenses in a calendar year exceed the annual maximum, the Plan pays 100% of Eligible Expenses for Covered Health Services through the end of the calendar year.